AI & Travel

 Road trip across the US: Roadtrippers Premium is the obvious choice.
 If you need expense tracking alongside, add TravelSpend.

 Multi-city Europe trip: You need itinerary management across cities, multi-currency expense tracking, and offline guides for when you lose signal between Prague and Vienna.
-An all-in-one planner with offline support and personalized guides is worth more here than any AI itinerary generator.
+TripProf was designed for exactly this scenario: personalized guides per destination, smart itinerary generation for multi-day trips, expense tracking in any currency, and full offline access without paying extra.
+Wanderlog is the alternative if maps integration matters more to you than guide depth.

 The Two-App Stack

-If you don't want a full all-in-one app, the most efficient setup is: one planning app (Wanderlog, Lambus, or another all-in-one) plus one expense app (Splitwise or Tricount).
+If you don't want to rely on a single app, the most efficient setup is: one planning app (Wanderlog, Lambus, TripProf, or another all-in-one) plus one expense app (Splitwise or Tricount) if your planner's expense tracking isn't deep enough.
 That covers 80% of what you need with just two installs.
+If your all-in-one already includes expense splitting (TripProf, Lambus), you might get away with one.

 Frequently Asked Questions